annefried/annefried.github.io/_pages/about.md

 Before that, I was a __Senior Expert__ working on Natural Language Processing and Computational Linguistics at the [Bosch Center for Artificial Intelligence](https://www.bosch-ai.com/).

-I am currently the vice president of the [German Society for Computational Linguistics](https://gscl.org/en) (GSCL), the scientific association in the German-speaking countries and regions for research, teaching and professional work in natural language processing.
+I am currently the president of the [German Society for Computational Linguistics](https://gscl.org/en) (GSCL), the scientific association in the German-speaking countries and regions for research, teaching and professional work in natural language processing.

 Research Interests
 ------------------